• Skip to primary navigation

 Jill Colonna

 Enjoy stuffed mini pumpkins as a side-dish, a light lunch or main dish.
 What's more, they're tasty, quick and easy too!
-Use the recipe base as a guide to your creativity.
+Use the recipe base as a guide to your creativity to make it vegetarian or with meat.

 Print Recipe Pin Recipe